-Mrs. Thatcher's union flag-draped coffin was transported by horse-drawn gun carriage into St. Paul's Cathedral, where world leaders and dignitaries from 170 countries waited.
+Mrs. Thatcher's flag-draped coffin was transported by horse-drawn gun carriage to St. Paul's Cathedral, where world leaders and dignitaries from 170 countries waited.

-Britain's Queen Elizabeth and her husband Prince Philip were among the 2,300 people gathered for the somber and relatively simple service, which largely followed a traditional Anglican liturgy.
+Britain's Queen Elizabeth and her husband Prince Philip were among the 2,300 people gathered for the somber service, which followed a traditional Anglican liturgy.

-More than 4,000 police have been deployed in London as part of a security operation that was increased following Monday's deadly bomb attacks in Boston.
+More than 4,000 police were deployed in London as part of a security operation that was increased following Monday's deadly bomb attacks in Boston.